Middle School and Upper School Math Teacher

 Assistant Head of School and Chief Financial Officer

 B.S.
 Liberty University

 Candice Jarden comes to VBFS from Cambridge Friends School in Cambridge, MA where she was the Chief Financial Officer.
 Candice manages the finances and human resource policies and procedures at Friends; you can find her office in the library, so please stop by and introduce yourself!
 She has over 10 years of experience working at independent schools and 7 years of experience specifically at Friend's schools.
 She has a passion for Quaker education and practices the principles in her daily life with her daughter Charleston, who attends VBFS in the Early Childhood class.

 Music Teacher - All Divisions

 Thomas is a resident composer of Virginia Beach, VA and in addition to teaching at Friends he teaches composition, theory, and other music subjects in ODU’s Community Music Division.
 Thomas has composed original music for high school bands, jazz bands, marching bands, and local ensembles; served as a guest conductor for local ensembles, a clinician for student ensembles, and served as a judge for solo festivals.
 He really enjoys working with all ages, each requiring different teaching approaches for their varied stages of development and knowledge.
 Thomas shared "3rd and 4th graders are inquisitive and middle and upper school students provide the most creative content and performance variety."
 We are very grateful to have such a talented and passionate composre and educator at our school.

-Early & Middle School Spanish Teacher
+Early and Lower School Spanish Teacher

 Degree: B.A.
 Saint Joseph’s University